divad437/Designs-Patterns/README.md

 Once Python is installed, you can create a virtual environment using `venv` to isolate the project dependencies.
 Here are the steps to set up the project:

 1. Clone the repository: `git clone https://github.com/divad437/Designs-Patterns`
-2. Navigate to the project directory: `cd design-patterns-python`
+2. Navigate to the project directory: `cd Designs-Patterns`
 3. Create a virtual environment: `python -m venv venv`
 4. Activate the virtual environment:
    - On Windows: `venv\Scripts\activate.bat`